 These CDs can be destroyed by the healthcare professional at the patient's home, and witnessed by the patient, their carer or representative or another member of staff.
 A CD destruction/denaturing kit must be used for all liquid schedule 2 CDs.
-Once denatured, drugs may be disposed of in clinical waste Medicines Management Policy August 2022 v7.0 Page 82 of 84 containers.
+Once denatured, drugs may be disposed of in clinical waste containers.
 A note should be made in the patient/client's records that must be signed by both parties.